Supersize vs Superskinny: Overview

 The show also featured Anna Richardson in the 1st, 2nd, and 3rd series, who in the first series examined new methods to lose weight by trying diets she found on the Internet, some of which had shocking side effects.
 For example, Anna attempted Laser lipolysis, which went drastically wrong and resulted in severe bruising.
 Also, she discovered Diabulimia and spoke to Isabelle Caro, a French actress, renowned for her underweight figure and anorexia campaign.
 In the second series, Anna recruited a group of "flab-fighters" - women who wanted to lose weight and whose weight was tracked weekly - and she visited Los Angeles to discover ways A-listers would lose weight.
 The same series also saw a group of four anorexic women attempt to overcome their eating disorder through eating and preparing foods they would usually avoid with the help of a leading eating disorder specialist.
-In later series, formerly anorexic journalist Emma Wolf interviewed a number of people who had experienced the effects of eating disorders.
+In later series, formerly anorexic journalist Emma Woolf interviewed a number of people who had experienced the effects of eating disorders.

 The second, third and fourth series also introduced a section whereby a group of people recovering from eating disorders (the second and third series featured people exclusively suffering from anorexia nervosa, while the fourth included a mixture of eating disorders) were overwatched by a specialist psychiatrist and dietician Ursula Philpot who co-presented Supersize vs Superskinny and who worked to challenge their issues with food.

 During the first series in 2008, one feature involved Gillian McKeith, who tried to find a way to "ban big bums" in the UK.
 She tested out different exercises to tone the buttocks of different groups of ladies, and made a leader board for the most effective.